How to Convert GIF to WebP

 - Animated WebP files are typically 30-50% smaller than equivalent GIFs at the same visual quality.

-- Use fit-to-size if you need to meet a specific file size limit, such as a Discord emoji or Telegram sticker.
+- Use a platform preset when you need to meet a known file size limit, such as a Discord emoji or Telegram sticker.

 - Enable frame deduplication to remove redundant frames and further reduce file size without visible quality loss.